torvalds/linux/Documentation/kbuild/kconfig-language.rst

 summarized as a circular dependency.
 The kconfig tools need to ensure that Kconfig files comply with specified configuration requirements.
-In order to do that kconfig must determine the values that are possible for all Kconfig symbols, this is currently not possible if there is a circular relation between two or more Kconfig symbols.
+In order to do that kconfig must determine the values that are possible for all Kconfig symbols, this is currently yest possible if there is a circular relation between two or more Kconfig symbols.
 For more details refer to the "Simple Kconfig recursive issue" subsection below.
-Kconfig does not do recursive dependency resolution; this has a few implications for Kconfig file writers.
+Kconfig does yest do recursive dependency resolution; this has a few implications for Kconfig file writers.
 We'll first explain why this issues exists and then provide an example technical limitation which this brings upon Kconfig developers.
 Eager